 West Coast Seafood Chowder

 I loved visiting Vancouver Island and in particular Tofino like we did a few years ago.
-The area has an amazing culinary culture on to its own.
-This part of Canada is a must see and the beautiful Wickannish Inn looks perfectly spectacular.
-I was thrilled to review The Wickannish Cookbook and we dove head on making this out of the world West Coast Seafood Chowder.
+The area has an amazing culinary culture on its own.
+This part of Canada is a must-see and the beautiful Wickannish Inn looks perfectly spectacular.
+I was thrilled to review The Wickannish Cookbook and we dove head-on making this out of the world West Coast Seafood Chowder.
+We love a great fisherman’s stew at any time of the year if we can get our hands on fresh seafood.

 We wanted to try something really spectacular from this cookbook and you must agree we hit it with this stunning West Coast Seafood Chowder.
 The perfect medley of fresh seafood, potatoes, fennel, celery, onions, bacon, cream and more.
 This lovely soup can be eaten at anytime of the year and I love a chowder just as much in the summer as I do in the winter.